proycon/sxmo-docs/USERGUIDE.md

   </tbody>
 </table>

-Most likely you will want to set these environment variables in the file `$XDG_CONFIG_HOME/sxmo/xinit` so that they are globally applied to the X session.

 **User-customizable xinitrc**

-For the above `ENV` variables and also to launch custom programs upon starting X you can use the user customizable xinitrc.
-An example might look like:
+For the above Enviroment Variables and also to launch custom programs upon starting X you can use the user customizable `xinit` described in the Files and Folders section.
+An example you might use to get started could look like:

 ```sh
 #!/usr/bin/env sh